openstack/rally/doc/source/quick_start/tutorial/step_5_task_templates.rst

      Task  ea7e97e3-dd98-4a81-868a-5bb5b42b8610: started
     --------------------------------------------------------------------------------

-    Benchmarking...
+    Running Task...
 This can take a while...

 As you can see, the Rally task template syntax is a simple but powerful mechanism that not only enables you to write elegant task configurations, but also makes them more readable for other people.
-When used appropriately, it can really improve the understanding of your benchmarking procedures in Rally when shared with others.
+When used appropriately, it can really improve the understanding of your testing procedures in Rally when shared with others.

 .. references: